 This library is designed to access the binary planetary ephemeris files, such INPOPxx, JPL DExxx and SPICE ephemeris files.

-This library provides a C Application Programming Interface (API) and, optionnally, a Fortran 77/2003 and Python 2/3 interface to be called by the application
+This library provides a C Application Programming Interface (API) and, optionnally, Fortran 77/2003, Python 2/3 and octave/Matlab interfaces to be called by the application

 This software is an open-source product distributed under three distinct licenses giving you the choice of one of the three following sets of free software/open source licensing terms.
 This allows the use of our code in as wide a variety of software projects as possible.

 This software is governed by the CECILL-C, CECILL-B or CECILL version 2 license under French law and abiding by the rules of distribution of free software.
 You can use, modify and/or redistribute the software under the terms of the CeCILL-C, CeCILL-B or CeCILL license as circulated by CEA, CNRS and INRIA at the following URL http://www.cecill.info.